dotnet/docs/docs/core/testing/unit-testing-mstest-runner-intro.md

 MSTestRunner lives in [microsoft/testfx](https://github.com/microsoft/testfx/tree/main/src/Platform/Microsoft.Testing.Platform) repository, and comes bundled with MSTest in 3.2.0-preview.
 This preview is available on [test-tools NuGet feed](https://pkgs.dev.azure.com/dnceng/public/_packaging/test-tools/nuget/v3/index.json).

-## Enabling MSTest Runner in an MSTest project
+## Enabling MSTest Runner in a MSTest project

 To enable MSTest Runnerin an MSTest project, you need to add `<UseMSTestRunner>true</UseMSTestRunner>` into your project file, and make sure you are using MSTest 3.2.0-preview or newer: